ldt116/UniversalAdapter/README.md

 * No need to write `ViewHolder` class
 * Supports sectioned data with `categorizer`
 * Designed with `callback` for every binding function.
 So you can handle for long operations.
-* `ImageView` load from local drawble resource or remote url via [Ion](https://github.com/koush/ion).
+* `ImageView` load from local drawable resource or remote url via [Ion](https://github.com/koush/ion).
-* Customized binder is availabled for customized view.
+* Customized binder is available for customized view.

 ## Setup